iapyeh/sshscript/index.md

         $.upload('config.ini','/tmp')
 ```

-Your script is full-powered by Python.
+Below is a longer example, it makes an ssh connection to a remote host, then prints out all its IP addresses.

 ```
-# This script would ssh to a remote server.
-# Then print out all its IP addresses.

-#
-# Below is regular python script
+# regular python script
-#
 import unicodedata,re
 from getpass import getpass
 password = getpass()

-#
-# Below is python script with content of sshscript syntax
-#
+#### start of SSHScript's block
-# First: ssh to username@host with password
+# 1. ssh to the remote host
-$.connect('username@host',password=password)
+with $.connect('username@host',password=password) as _:

-# Second: execute command "ifconfig | grep inet"
+    # 2. execute command
     $ifconfig | grep inet

-# Third: collect the output
+    # 3. collect the output
-conten = $.stdout
+    content = $.stdout
-# Close the connection, not required but my boss always hopes me to do.
-$.close()

-#
+#### end of SSHScript's block

-# Below is regular python script
+# handle the outputs in regular python script
-#
 def remove_control_characters(s):
     global unicodedata,re
     s = re.sub(r'[\x00-\x1f\x7f-\x9f]', '',s)